thedotpost/thedotpost-content/2016/01/thomas-visser-the-bright-future-of-swift.md

 Author: thomasvisser
 Image: https://farm2.staticflickr.com/1479/24125155124_ae76314602_k_d.jpg
 Title: The Bright Future of Swift
-Curator: sylvinus
+Curator: dimsumthinking, sylvinus
 Category: Frontend
 Summary: With Swift in the open, we can see what is coming for the language.
 Better built-in support for asynchronous programming is not one of them, yet.
-In this talk, we'll look at how Futures can help you write better asynchronous code now and what Futures could look like if they would be added to the language.
+Thomas explains how Futures can help you write better asynchronous code now and what Futures could look like if they would be added to the language.
 Slides: http://speakerdeck.com/player/d1f4b5a1ec7a483ca686566186acf4e1
 Video: https://www.youtube.com/watch?v=vjGvsJv4Wos
 Template: talk